TheSkyentist/GELATO/README.md

 * "run_GELATO_multi.py"

    This script is designed to run GELATO over a list of objects.
 This takes 2 positional arguments, the path to the parameters file, and the path to the list of objects.
 You can copy this file into your working directory once GELATO has been installed into the conda environment.
+While it is called multi, it can be run on a file containing a single object.

   ```bash
   python run_GELATO_multi.py /path/to/PARAMS.json spectra_with_redshifts.csv